-- Share resources, volunteer, be involved on a local scale
+- Share resources, volunteer, be involved in a local scale

-The three core ethics of a natural system were supported with a set of universal principles developed by David Holmgren.
-These principles can as well be used as design tools for value-driven communication.
-The principles are guidelines, and all of them might not be used in a single project.
-However, for optimal design integrate as many possible.
+The three-core ethics of a natural system with a set of universal principles developed by David Holmgren.
+These principles, as well as use as design tools for value-driven communication.
+The principles are guidelines, and all of them might not be in a single project.
+However, for optimal design, integrate as many possible.

 - Observe and interact.
 Join forces with nature, learn processes first-handed by taking passive and active observation of patterns and shapes.
-This makes a design of a project most effective.
+It makes the design of a project most effective.